ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 #### Delta updates example

 Assuming your app `my-app` has two different versions packaged as `my-app-1.0.0.tar.gz` and `my-app-2.0.0.tar.gz`.
-The working flow of delta updates is:
+The working flow of a delta update from version `1.0.0` to `2.0.0` or to any other version is described in the next steps.

 1. Install [xdelta3](https://github.com/jmacd/xdelta) on your Linux working station, make sure it is `xdelta3` with **version 3**.